Hlookup in Excel

 How to use HLOOKUP in excel? (with Examples)

 This function is very simple and easy to use.
-Let’s understands the working of HLOOKUP with examples.
+Let’s understand the working of HLOOKUP with examples.

 Consider the below table as raw table and we need the specific data from the raw table.

 Suppose you need a region-wise data of total sales, profit, and date like the show in the below table.

 For Profit: =HLOOKUP($A10,$A$4:$E$7,2,0), output will be 575.